IQTELL’s Productivity Blog

 The reality is that not everyone can be swayed by promises of grandeur and success.
 Sometimes they’ll say no, don’t get offended or take it personally, those people will probably help you next time after they see the results of your previous actions.

-#2 Start with people who helped you before, they are more likely to help you again.
+#2 Start with people who helped you before, they are more likely to work for you again

 Helping has its “commitment momentum” – once you do it, it’s easier to convince you to do it again.
 Even if it was on a small scale, reinforce it by bringing them closer into your inner circle which brings us to our next point…

-#3 Once someone helped you, make sure you praise them in other people’s ears.
+#3 If someone started to work for you, make sure you praise them in other people’s ears

 Going out of your way to praise someone that has helped you publically is reinforcement incarnated.
 First, the person who helped you gets recognition for their actions.
 Second, people to whom you are praising realize that you are someone that can be a great evangelist; ultimately, leading to them marking you as a person worth helping.